 From the NATO side, SNGP implementation is being coordinated and monitored by the Core Team led by a Germany Captain together with his American and Romanian Deputies.

-From the Georgian side First Deputy Minister of Defence and First Deputy Chief of the General Staff of the Georgian Armed Forces supervise the SNGP implementation process.
-Georgian project leaders are assigned to execute each initative together with respective NATO experts.
+From the Georgian side First Deputy Minister of Defence and First Deputy Chief of the General Staff of the Georgian Defence Forces supervise the SNGP implementation process.
+Georgian project leaders are assigned to execute each initiative together with respective NATO experts.